Loading...

 • The act of recalling something previously known.

-I finally recalled.
-I am sure it was famous.
+I remembered his name.
+I am sure it was Yamazaki.

 Key Difference